solidsystems/wp-qr-trackr/README.md

 - All changes must be made on a feature branch and submitted via PR.
 - Documentation and tests are required for all new features.
+- **Automated Testing:**
+  - This project ships with a comprehensive PHPUnit test suite.
+  - All code changes are automatically tested in CI/CD (see `.github/workflows/ci.yml`).
+  - To run tests locally: `./vendor/bin/phpunit`
+  - Advanced users can run tests via a WP-CLI command: `wp qr-trackr test` (see below).
 - See `.cursorrules` for project standards and best practices.
 - Use the provided project plans and automation scripts for team/project management.
 - Run `./scripts/pr-summary-comment.sh <PR_NUMBER> [SUMMARY_TEXT]` to automate PR summary comments.